agx540/AngularPlayground/Angular.md

 Actions must have a type field that indicates the type of action being performed.
 Types can be defined as constants and imported from another module.
 It's better to use strings for type than Symbols because strings are serializable.

 Other than type, the structure of an action object is really up to you.
 If you're interested, check out Flux Standard Action for recommendations on how actions should be constructed.

+### Effects

+Effects are an RxJS powered side effect model for Store.
+Effects use streams to provide new sources of actions to reduce state based on external interactions such as network requests, web socket messages and time-based events.

+### Redux devtools extensions

+Visualize dispatched actions of your application and let you browse to your store data.
+You can also go back in time to simulate your application usage.

+1. Add redux devtools to your browser.
+2. npm install --save-dev @ngrx/store-devtools
+3. restart ng serve
+4. go to app.module.ts and add StoreDevtoolsModule from @ngrx/store-devtools
+5. StoreDevtoolsModule.instrument({logOnly: environment.production})

+### Router-store

+Helps you analyse ngrx routing actions.

+1. Add npm install --save @ngrx/router-store
+2. go to app.module.ts and add StoreRouterConnectionModule from @ngrx/router-store
+3. StoreRouterConnectingModule.forRoot()

 ## 25 Bonus: Angular Universal